-Rape and Domestic Violence: The law prohibits rape of either gender, including spousal rape, both of which are punishable by up to 15 years' imprisonment.
+Rape and Domestic Violence: The law prohibits rape regardless of gender, including spousal rape, punishable by up to 15 years' imprisonment.
 It penalizes domestic physical or psychological violence with a prison sentence of up to three years.
 Authorities enforced the law effectively.